ojixthx/Webpage_assigment/README.md

 🌊 Beach Clean-Up & Volunteering Web Page
 📋 Project Overview
-This web page was created to support a beach clean-up initiative by engaging the community through volunteering and environmental awareness.
+--This web page was created to support a beach clean-up initiative by engaging the community through volunteering and environmental awareness.
 It serves as a central platform to collect data about beachgoers, recruit volunteers, and promote upcoming events related to beach conservation.

 🎯 Purpose
-Encourage beachgoers to contribute to a cleaner, greener environment.
+--Encourage beachgoers to contribute to a cleaner, greener environment.

-Recruit and manage volunteers for beach cleanups and related activities.
+--Recruit and manage volunteers for beach cleanups and related activities.

-Build a friendly and welcoming community of like-minded individuals.
+--Build a friendly and welcoming community of like-minded individuals.

-Allow users to connect and make friends through shared environmental efforts.
+--Allow users to connect and make friends through shared environmental efforts.

 ✨ Key Features
-Eye-catching, user-friendly design to attract and retain visitors.
+--Eye-catching, user-friendly design to attract and retain visitors.

-Volunteer sign-up forms to register for events.
+--Volunteer sign-up forms to register for events.

-Event promotion section to display upcoming beach cleanups and activities.
+--Event promotion section to display upcoming beach cleanups and activities.

-Interactive elements to promote engagement and community building.
+--Interactive elements to promote engagement and community building.

-Contact section for inquiries and collaboration opportunities.
+--Contact section for inquiries and collaboration opportunities.

 🛠️ Technologies Used
-HTML5 – Structure and content
+--HTML5 – Structure and content

-CSS3 – Styling and layout
+--CSS3 – Styling and layout

-JavaScript – Interactivity
+--JavaScript – Interactivity

 🤝 Get Involved